OSCP Last Minute Tips

 Sensitive Information:

-Don't forget to run the alias command to check what command alias were set.
+command to check what command alias were set.

 In realistic scenarios, system administrators may have created command alias for commonly used commands, and some of these commands may contain user credentials.